Cannabis in Belgium: Legalisation efforts

 Since 2001, the legal status cannabis within Belgium has been a growing area of political interest and debate.
-In 2019, the leader of the French-speaking Socialist Party, Elio Du Rupo, announced his party's plan to resubmit legislation which would legalise cannabis nationwide.
+In 2019, the leader of the French-speaking Socialist Party, Elio Di Rupo, announced his party's plan to resubmit legislation which would legalise cannabis nationwide.
 The rationale cited for this decision focused on the idea that legalisation would prevent young people from having to engage with a criminal network dominated by ‘mafia-like’ elements in order to acquire the substance.
 This announcement was met with criticism an opposition party, the Christian democrats (cdH), with the party's leader, Catherine Fonck, stating that the cdH will do "everything possible to not include the legalization of cannabis (except therapeutic) in the federal government agreement."

 Medicinal cannabis

 In Belgium, the use of cannabis for medicinal purposes is legal under specific circumstances, and is increasing in prevalence.
-Since 2015, pharmacists and general practitioners in Belgium have been legally allowed to distribute “prepackaged” cannabis-based medicines, such as Sativex®, as well as cannaboidal (“CBD”) powder.
+Since 2015, pharmacists and general practitioners in Belgium have been legally allowed to distribute “prepackaged” cannabis-based medicines, such as Sativex®, as well as cannabidiol (“CBD”) powder.
 It remains prohibited to dispense products or medication containing one or more tetrahydrocannabinols (“THC”), according to the Royal Decree of 11 June 2015.
-While the cultivation of cannabis remains a legal grey-area under Belgian law, individuals requiring medicinal cannabis are technically able to cultivate their own personal growth as long as they follow the restrictions outlined by the legislation of July 1 2019.
+While the cultivation of cannabis remains a legal grey-area under Belgian law, individuals requiring medicinal cannabis are technically able to cultivate their own personal growth as long as they follow the restrictions outlined by the legislation of July 1, 2019.